airbytehq/airbyte/docs/integrations/enterprise-connectors/source-oracle.md

 The exact set of permissions varies depending on the Oracle database instance version.

-#### 4. Include the schemas Airbyte should look at when configuring the Airbyte Oracle Source.
+#### 5. Include the schemas Airbyte should look at when configuring the Airbyte Oracle Source

 Case-sensitive.
 Defaults to the upper-cased user if empty.